Healthy Homes Assessment Horokiwi

 What We Do

-As building inspectors we take on all components involved in specialist house Inspections.
-We are there to ensure that you make the best choice when it comes to buying your next home.
+As building inspectors we handle all aspects of professional home Inspections.
+We are here to make sure you make the best decision when buying your next home.

-We are specialised in a range of solutions to ensure that you are completely aware of the state of any property you might be looking to purchase or sell along with other solutions.
+We are specialised in a range of services to ensure you are completely updated on the condition of any property you could be looking to purchase or sell and also other services.

-We not only work with you but we also have big clients like municipal councils and banks and insurance companies.
-They clearly appreciate their peace of mind provided, because of the information contained included in our reports on building inspections.
+We don’t just collaborate with you, but we also have major clients, including local councils, banks and insurance firms.
+They seem to appreciate their reassurance provided, thanks to the information included in our reports on building inspections.

-Our systematic approach to your property inspection as well as the latest technology in software that incorporates digital images into your reports, you can actually see any issues that may be found.
-Because of our detailed report, it is not surprising that we receive so many referrals from clients our service to family and friends.
+With our systemised approach to inspecting your property and the latest in technology for software including digital photos imbedded into the reports, you are able to actually see any problems that might be discovered.
+Thanks to our detailed report, it’s not surprising that we receive so many clients who recommend our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports